SAP-samples/abap-platform-rap630/exercises/ex2/README.md

    **but don't save your changes** so that only the draft is affected.

    > You will notice that the draft data for the item name is updated, but the price is NOT updated in the draft.
+   > Also the approval status does not change in the draft if the product price becomes larger than 1000 Euro.
    > The data will only be updated in the UI once you save your data.
    > This we will change in the following step of our excerise by using side effects.